-The relationship between the servo angle speed and wrench change rate shown in Eq.~\eqref{eq:allocation_inverse} reveals a critical insight into the system dynamics.
-When the wrench changes rapidly, it directly impacts the required servo angle speeds.
+The relationship between the servo angular velocity and wrench change rate shown in Eq.~\eqref{eq:allocation_inverse} reveals a critical insight into the system dynamics.
+When the wrench changes rapidly, it directly impacts the required servo angular velocity.
 Since servos typically have slower dynamics compared to the BLDC motors, excessively rapid wrench changes can cause the servos to lag behind commanded angles.
 This lag creates a mismatch between the commanded and actual thrust vectors, potentially leading to oscillations and instability in the system.
-Therefore, the wrench change rate must be carefully constrained in controller to remain within the physical limitations of the servo dynamics, ensuring smooth and stable performance of the Tilt-Ropter system.
+Therefore, the wrench change rate must be carefully constrained in the controller to remain within the physical limitations of the servo dynamics, ensuring smooth and stable performance of the Tilt-Ropter system.